mrhaffner/job_bidding_board/README.md

 $ xattr -d com.apple.quarantine chromedriver
 ```

-You can only run the functional tests while the server is running:
+You can only run the functional tests while the server is running and must flush the database first:

 ```sh
 $ python manage.py test